waynetheisinger/SnapSwap/README.md

 ## 1. Introduction

 ### Brief Description
-**SnapSwap** is an innovative open-source tool designed to facilitate and automate the process of transferring volume snapshots between teams on DigitalOcean.
+**SnapSwap** is an open-source tool designed to facilitate and automate the process of transferring volume snapshots between teams on DigitalOcean.

 ### Motivation